12 points, SCA Band 2, 0.250 EFTSL

 - Second semester 2019 (Evening)

-All students must be in their final semester of study (have less than or equal to 24 points of study to complete) and,
+All students must be in their final semester of study or have completed 66 points of FIT units and,

 Master of Business Information Systems: (C6003) (3342) and Master of Business Information Systems (Professional) (3341):and and and and .